 Petra Treasury Lantern Festival – Jordan

 Hundreds upon hundreds of lanterns are lit before the Petra Treasury.
-You will be seeing a relaxing scene of several lanterns twinkling in the utter darkness.
+You will see a relaxing scene of several lanterns twinkling in the utter darkness.
 The flickering lights manage to draw a large number of people.
 Its main objective is to shed light on the impressive monument of the Petra Treasury.

 So, which destination will you pick next to celebrate the dazzling lantern festival?